NI schools lose breakfast club funding

 The money helps to run breakfast and homework clubs and parenting support.

-The Department of Education (DE) said the schools affected no longer met the extended schools programme's criteria.
+The Department of Education (DE) said the 63 schools no longer met the extended schools programme's criteria.

 It is now using an updated measure of deprivation, which it said represents "a more up-to-date and accurate picture of deprivation" across NI.